scidsg/hushline/docs/README.md

 ### Step 1: Install Raspberry Pi OS
 1. Download and open the official Raspberry Pi Imager: https://www.raspberrypi.com/software/
 2. Choose Raspberry Pi OS (other) > Raspberry Pi OS (64-bit).
-3. If you have an SD card slot in your computer, insert your card.
+3. If you have an SD card slot on your computer, insert your card.
 Otherwise, plug your adapter into a USB port and insert your card.
 4. Next, click storage and select your micro SD card.
 5. Before writing the operating system to the card, click the Settings button in the bottom-right of the window.
    - Enable SSH and create a strong password.